ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 the dirt always to bo found in salt and sugar.
 11 this receipt is properly tried, it will
 never he abandoned.
 There is none that
 surpasses it, if so good.—O&#x27;er.
-Telegrap
+Telegraph
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:mdu:batch_mdu_fitzgerald_ver01:data:sn83016348:00415624505:1862110801:0490/pct:68.819016,46.670437,12.595920,12.059946/!600,600/0/default.jpg"/>
 </td>